-Stop/Run/Start switch "⋈/⊜"

-To crank the engine with the starter, set this switch to "()", and then push the switch down towards "(§)".
+Start/Engine stop switch "(>/)/×" To crank the engine with the starter, set this switch to " $\cap$ ", and then slide the switch toward "(>".
 See page 5-1 for starting instructions prior to starting the engine.

-Set this switch to "X" to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.
+Set this switch to " $\boxtimes$ " to stop the engine in case of an emergency, such as when the vehicle overturns or when the throttle cable is stuck.

-Hazard switch "△"
+Hazard switch "A"

-With the key in the "ON" or "p∈" position, use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).
+With the key in the "ON" or " $P \in$ " position, use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).